JRRS87/Belly_Protein/README.md

 The purpose of this assignment is to create a dynamic dahsboard for bellybutton biodiversity information.

-# Results
+# Summary

-the following dynamic charts/tables were created for this dashboard:

--. a bar chart to show the selected subject's top 10 OTUs found -. a bubble chart that shows all bacteria found in the sample -. a gauge that show the washing frequency of the subject -. the metadata table show the demographic information of the sample
+We had the help of some volunteers.
+We gathered data form certain bacteria form their body and gathered the data in a JSON file.
+We then created a dashbpoard where we can select a volunteer, we get a small box with their demographic data and 3 charts:

+A bar chart with the top 10 bacteria found in their belly buttom.
+A Bubble chart describing the vacteria species.
+A Gauge chart containing the frequency of the volunteers washing habits.